 - Narcissistic and self-centered.

-Common patterns synonymous with the nice guy syndrome include the giving to get mentality, setting boundaries, people-pleasing, caretaking, fixing, co-creating unsatisfactory relationships, and avoiding conflict.
+Common patterns synonymous with the nice guy syndrome include the giving to get mentality, ending up in the friend zone, setting boundaries, people-pleasing, caretaking, fixing, co-creating unsatisfactory relationships, and avoiding conflict.
 Nice guys also have issued with their sexuality, compulsive masturbation, and pornography.

 Most people do not even know they are in contact with a nice guy because these men often come off as charming, shy, sweet, and just unlucky in their love life.
 These are often red flags hidden in a good guy persona.